-C. Accepting Gifts of Unrestricted Funds
+iii) Accepting Gifts of Unrestricted Funds

-All unrestricted cash gifts shall be deposited into the Library's General Fund, though they must be tracked separately from other income received by the Library.
+All unrestricted cash gifts shall be deposited according to Library procedures and must be tracked separately from other income received by the Library.
 Such cash gifts may be used to purchase and pay for Library materials, equipment, programs, and related promotional materials.

-D. Accepting Gifts with Restricted Uses
+iv) Accepting Gifts with Restricted Uses

-Acceptance of all cash gifts over \$5,000 which contain a use restriction, and all non-cash gifts containing use restrictions, must be approved in writing by the Library Director or designee.
+Acceptance of all cash gifts over \$500 which contain a use restriction, and all non-cash gifts containing use restrictions, must be approved in writing by the Library Director or designee.